 Trump claims he would’ve canceled most of his campaign rallies if coronavirus didn’t hit

-Trump argued the pandemic is the reason he's locked in a tough contest with Democratic nominee Joe Biden
+Trump said the pandemic is the reason he's locked in a tough contest with Joe Biden

 President Trump told a crowd of supporters in Pennsylvania on Thursday that he would’ve canceled most of his rallies if coronavirus didn’t hit -- insisting the pandemic is the reason he's locked in a tough contest with Democratic nominee Joe Biden.